 Applied Terravision Systems obtains new customers via Enron Producer One

-pplied erravision ystems(ATS) involvement in Enron Producer One, which is an oil and gas producer outsourcing service providing full production management from the wellhead to the disbursement of royalty payments, announces the addition of five new customers.
+Applied Terravision Systems (ATS) through its involvement in Enron Producer One, which is an oil and gas producer outsourcing service providing full production management from the wellhead to the disbursement of royalty payments, announces the addition of five new customers.

 Enron Producer One encompasses the back-office accounting services of ATS, the volume management expertise of Enron North America (ENA), and the electronic metering and monitoring capabilities of Hanover Measurement Services (HMS).